5-minute read

 Nurture a culture of collaboration and innovation

 We’re fortunate to work for a company that values openness, personal initiative, and a collaborative spirit.
-Recently we presented our demo project at a company all-hands meeting, and one of our colleagues approached us with an offer to help.
+We presented our demo project at a company all-hands meeting, and one of our colleagues approached us with an offer to help.
 It turned out he had the exact skillset we needed to address a specific challenge we were dealing with, and he’s now part of the team.

 Beyond the POC